 We are also in discussions with, and have issued non-binding proposals to, several companies regarding our potential investment in such companies through first and second lien senior loans, mezzanine debt and preferred equity.
-We currently expect that we will use borrowed funds to make any such investments.
+If we invest in such companies, we expect that our aggregate investment will not exceed \$100 million and would be funded from the net proceeds of this offering.